vishvAsa/AgamaH/AryaH/hinduism/social-cultivation/violence/articles/Sacred-ground_Bakker/04_References_and_Index.md

 Sanderson, Alexis

-1985 Purity and power among the Brahmans of Kashmir. in: Carrithers, M. & S. Collins & S. Lukes (eds.), The Category of the Person.
-Anthropology,
+1985 Purity and power among the Brahmans of Kashmir. in: Carrithers, M. & S. Collins & S. Lukes (eds.), The Category of the PersoṇAnthropology,

 Philosophy, History.
 Cambridge. pp. 190–216.